wazuh/wazuh-documentation/source/deployment-options/amazon-machine-images/amazon-machine-images.rst

 .. warning::

    The password for the server API users ``wazuh`` and ``wazuh-wui`` is the same  as the ``admin`` user's password.
-It is highly recommended to change the default passwords in the first SSH access.
+We highly recommend to change the default passwords in the first SSH access.
 To perform this action, refer to the :doc:`/user-manual/user-administration/password-management` section.

 Security considerations about SSH
 ---------------------------------